New from the Lab·The Compass — an open moral reasoning standard for AI, tested across frontier modelsExplore →

 Calculate annual saving and payback period

 Weekly saving × 52 = annual saving in hours.
 Multiply by hourly rate = annual dollar saving.
 Divide implementation cost by annual saving = payback period in years.
-Most well-scoped AI engagements pay back within 6–18 months.
+Calculate the payback period explicitly rather than asserting one in advance.

 5